 Many new players in particular are often put off by acoustic pianos as they believe they are too loud or expensive.
 When it comes to noise, many are unaware that thanks to some fantastic innovations from the likes of KIOSHI Silent Systems, even the oldest acoustic pianos can be beautifully tuned into silent pianos.
 Likewise, we believe that acoustic pianos should be accessible to everyone, so many are even less aware that you can actually rent acoustic pianos from us for as little as £20 per month!

-Digital pianos are an interesting one and again, going second hand CAN sometimes be a great idea.
-We would generally approach purchasing a second hand digital piano from a second hand selling site with a little care.
-They can be treated almost like buying a mobile phone in that: You wouldn’t opt for a 2005 phone as the technology has progressed so far since then.
+The conversation of buying a secondhand digital piano is an interesting one and again, going second hand CAN sometimes be a great idea.
+We would generally approach purchasing a second hand digital piano from a selling site with a little more care and caution.
+They can be treated almost like buying a mobile phone or laptop in that: You wouldn’t opt for a 2005 phone as the technology has progressed so far since then and you will never be able to find the correct replacement parts from then should the instrument fail.
 The same can be said for pianos.

 Many opt for second hand keyboards (not pianos) that they find online, but in reality, this will only stunt your learning as these instruments are often not weighted and are generally rather bad for anyone looking to learn piano.